 To examine the success of restoration practices and their outcomes, we performed a meta-analysis of 40 peer-reviewed publications that compared experimental and control groups from 19 different countries in dryland ecosystems (Fig. 1).
-Data collected include more than 1400 entries of independent variables measured by individual studies.
-Among the diverse disturbances reported in drylands globally (Fig. S1), we focused on restoration within retired agricultural lands, which included both farm land (i.e. crops) and grazing natural land.
-Each restoration practice was classified as either active, which involves human assistance in the restoration process, or passive, which allows for natural recovery of the system (21).
-For each study we also extracted data of the restoration outcome adopted to express the response to each restoration practice (22).
-The success of restoration practices and outcomes was assessed using the log response ratio (lrr) (23).
+The data were extensive at more than 1400 independent interventions measured across all studies - accurate? or you could say 1400 independent instances - or use the term observations.
+Among the diverse disturbances reported in drylands globally (Fig. S1), we focused on restoration within agricultural lands on both farm land and grazed natural lands.
+Each restoration was broadly classified as either active defined as direct human assistance in the restoration process or passive whereby lands were left to natural recovery processes without additional interventions (21) - accurate?.
+For each intervention, we also extracted response data outcomes for each specific restoration practice (22).
+The success of these restoration practices and outcomes was assessed using the log response ratio (lrr) (23).
 We grouped active restoration practices into the following three categories based on their primary focus: soil, vegetation, and water supply (Table 1A; Table S1).
-Passive restoration practices were classified as soil, vegetation, and grazing exclusion.
-We evaluated active restoration outcomes across four categories: soil, vegetation, animals, and habitat (Table 1B).
-The habitat category was used when studies reported measures of both soil and vegetation.
-We evaluated passive restoration outcomes across the same three categories: soil, vegetation, and habitat (Table 1B).
-We used random effects models to account for the variability within the studies evaluated (24), and then applied meta-regressions to test the potential influence of aridity (25) and duration of studies since restoration practice implementation.
+Soil, vegetation, and grazing exclusion were tested passively.
+Soil, vegetation, animals, and habitat interventions were examined directly as active restoration practices (Table 1B).
+The habitat classification was used for studies that reported measures of both soil and vegetation recovery?.
+We used random effects models to account for the variability within the studies evaluated (24), and then applied post hoc meta-regressions to test the potential influence of aridity (25) and duration of studies since restoration practice implementation - or not when passive - so maybe just say from onset of study?.

-Active restoration consistently led to positive responses (Table 1).
-All three specific categories of active restoration had net positive responses (Table 1A, Fig. 2); water supply was the most effective restoration practice followed by soil and vegetation active practices (Table 1A, Fig. 2).
-Passive vegetation recovery and grazing exclusion can also have positive effects on restoration (Table 1A, Fig. 2) but with lower and more variable effect sizes than active practices, while passive practices on soils led to negative responses (Table 1A, Fig. 2).
-Aridity and duration of studies following implementation both significantly influenced the effectiveness of active restoration practices (lrr= -0.01, 95% CI= -0.02 to -0.01; lrr= 0.003, 95% CI= 0.003 to 0.0035, respectively).
-Net effectiveness of active restoration practices decreased with increasing aridity.
-For passive approaches, only duration of recovery was significant (lrr= 0.01, 95% CI= 0.008 to 0.01).
-Typically, active restoration was positive for soils, vegetation and habitat, but not for animals’ outcomes (Table 1B).
-We found that soils cannot restore passively, but plants and habitat can recover (Table 1B).
-A high number of studies (n=30), classified as both active (n=16) and passive restoration (n=14), were not included in this meta-analysis due to the absence of control groups.
-This may highlight the lack of undisturbed reference sites or the difficulty of identifying a clear model to which compare the system to be restored (26) and on the other hand, the absence of specific restoration goals to be achieved (1).
-This situation entails challenges to interpret the benefits of restoration interventions (26) and to determine ecosystems health.
+Active restoration consistently led to positive responses providing evidence for a commitment to active restoration strategies in planning management for drylands (Table 1).
+All three specific categories of active restoration had net positive responses (Table 1A, Fig. 2); water supplementation was the most effective restoration practice followed by soil then vegetation remediations (Table 1A, Fig. 2).
+Passive recovery of vegetation and grazing exclusion (i.e. passive because grazing was removed and no other interventions were applied) also had positive effects on defined restoration outcomes such as ... then just 1-2 of them (Table 1A, Fig. 2).
+Nonetheless, passive recovery outcomes had lower and more variable effect sizes, and this strategy for soils such as fallowing typically led to negative responses (Table 1A, Fig. 2).
+Aridity had a weak negative impact on direct interventions suggesting that environmental limitations are critical drivers of change in these systems while increasing duration of study had a significant but minimal positive return suggesting longer studies and time-frames be considered (stats).
+Duration of recovery positively influenced passive strategies but variation in aridity was not generally relevant (lrr duration = 0.01, 95% CI= 0.008 to 0.01 and lrr aridity).
+Soils did not passively recover in drylands, but plants and habitat can to some extent recover (Table 1B).
+A number of studies (active n=16 and passive n=14) were not included in this meta-analysis due to the absence of control groups.
+This highlights the likely difficulty in securing undisturbed reference sites and the further challenges we face in identifying general baselines for restoration (26).
+Restoration is a relatively new discipline, but its importance to inform ecosystem health cannot be overstated for drylands because of the need to redress global change and mitigate drought and species loss.